slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Any person capable of angering you becomes your master."
 -- Epictetus [0050]*

+> *"I don’t like that man.
+I must get to know him better."
+-- Abraham Lincoln [1809]*

 > *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."
 -- Sigmund Freud [1856]*